-The EIS should include wildlife information maps from the Athabasca Land Use Plan: Stage 1 (Interim Advisory Panel 2006), as well as a map of the vegetation/wildlife habitats for the wildlife species of concern that are found in the study area.
-The maps should identify the locations of sensitive wildlife habitats for those species along the length of the route alternatives.
+SMHI shall include maps of the vegetation/wildlife habitats for the wildlife species of concern that are found in the study area.
+The maps shall identify the locations of sensitive wildlife habitats for those species along the length of the route alternatives.
 These wildlife habitats may or may not support existing wildlife populations, but the presences of the habitats may be essential for supporting future wildlife populations.
-Information on habitats for species of concern should be of sufficient detail to allow a decision regarding route selection and alignment changes to avoid sensitive areas or for the assessment of impacts and selection of appropriate mitigative measures where such habitats cannot be avoided.
-Wildlife habitat information can be inferred from the analysis of vegetation types (which is discussed in section 8.14).
+Information on habitats for species of concern must be of sufficient detail to allow a decision regarding route selection and alignment changes to avoid sensitive areas or for the assessment of impacts and selection of appropriate mitigative measures where such habitats cannot be avoided.
+Wildlife habitat information can be inferred from the analysis of vegetation types (which is discussed in section 8.1.5).